Stanford at The Tech

 - A stipend is provided for your time.
 The stipend is equivalent to helping to teach a class for one quarter in the Department of Genetics spread out over 2 quarters.
 In other words, you get half of the usual stipend during each of your two quarters.

-If you are interested in being part of this program, please email Barry Starr to find out more information about how to get started.
+If you are interested in being part of this program, please email Abbey Thompson to find out more information about how to get started.

 This project was supported by a Science Education Partnership Award (SEPA) from the National Center For Research Resources, National Institutes of Health.
 Its content is solely the responsibility of the authors and does not necessarily represent the official views of NCRR or NIH.